12 of the Coolest Regions to Visit on Your Next Bali Adventure

 Sanur

 4/13Spanning five kilometres along the south-east coast of Bali, the laid-back Sanur is only a 30-minute drive from the airport and its calm waters and slow pace make it an easy destination for families.
 Hop from beach to beach while tackling the boardwalk along the coast, beginning with sunrise over Sindhu Beach, followed by smoothie bowls and coffee at Soul on the Beach, or spend the evening sipping Chrysanthemum Martinis on the sand from Genius Cafe at the south end of Sanur beach.
-At night, retire to Andaz Bali.
+At night, retire to Andaz Bali by Hyatt.
 Inspired by the modern Balinese village, each of its 127 rooms and suites and 22 villas highlight local craftsmanship.

 Candidasa